ceramic-sf/quick-boi-source/bolq.md

 Mathematical objects are things that are accessed via proofs, which are [subject to error](#mathematical-proofs-are-subject-to-error).
 So while mathematics may be pure, interacting with mathematics is an error-prone process.
 For example, creating a mathematical theorem requires a person to reason about the topic.
 This reasoning is a process that happens in the mind and is subject to error.

-*That mathematics can provide absolute truth (platonic idealism, or "the mathematicians misconception") is refuted by understanding that mathematical proofs are physically instantiated fallable programs.*
+*That mathematics can provide absolute truth (platonic idealism, or "the mathematicians misconception") is refuted by understanding that mathematical proofs are physically instantiated fallible programs.*

 ### The problem with mathematics being physical